 Today, we're delighted to announce Common Grace’s new CEO.Read more

-On Thursday, 29 October 2020, Aunty Jean Phillips will lead the first ever Common Grace Digital Seminar, inviting you to listen and to come on the journey.
+On Thursday, 29 October 2020, Aunty Jean Phillips led the first ever Common Grace Digital Seminar, inviting you to listen and to come on the journey.

 Common Grace Digital Seminars are designed for people who want to listen to stories of injustice and be equipped to bring about change.